cbrown11/PlatformContactExample/README.md

 # Platform Services and UI

 There are three services to run and the UI.
+All services are written in dotnet  version .net core 3.1.

-All services are written in dotnet core.
 So if you haven't got Visual studio can run 'dotnet run' in the project or 'dotnet <dll>' on a compiled version.

 ## PlatformUI